CumulusNetworks/docs/content/cumulus-linux-512/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-CLI.md

 ## Command Categories

-The NVUE CLI has a flat structure; however, the commands are in three functional categories:
+The NVUE CLI has a flat structure; however, the commands are in four functional categories:

 - {{<link url="#configuration-commands" text="Configuration">}}
 - {{<link url="#monitoring-commands" text="Monitoring">}}